 What about medicine interactions?

 If you use 2 or more medicines at the same time, the way your body processes each one can change.
 When this happens, the risk of side effects from each medicine increases.
 Each medicine may not work the way it should.
-Be sure your doctor knows all of the medicines you are taking.
-These include over-the-counter and prescription medicines, vitamins, and herbal supplements.
+Be sure your doctor knows all the medicines you are taking.
+These include prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Also ask your doctor whether you need to avoid any foods or drinks while using your blood pressure medicine.
 For example, people taking certain CCBs may need to avoid eating grapefruit or drinking grapefruit juice.